brazacz/rouge-themes/README.md

 A set of CSS theme files for [Rouge](https://github.com/rouge-ruby/rouge) (Ruby-based code highlighting tool) ready for use e.g. with [Jekyll](https://jekyllrb.com/docs/liquid/tags/#code-snippet-highlighting).
 These themes were downloaded from original source with `rougify` command, you can download it yourself with tutorial below.

 ### About Rouge
-Rouge is a syntax highlighter written in Ruby.
-This is why it is a default syntax highlighter for Jekyll static sites.
+Rouge is a syntax highlighter written in Ruby inspired by [Pygments](https://github.com/pygments/pygments).
+It is a default syntax highlighter for Jekyll static sites.
 It can highlight over 200 different languages, and output HTML or ANSI 256-color text.

 ### List of Rouge themes
 ```